MarianaGlezU/APCAPS-project/README.md

 ## Project Description
 * Descriptive Multivar Analysis:
+ In this folder you can find the step by step analysis of the project.
+Starting by merging both datasets by partiicpant ID, so only including participants who had been present in both cohort (2010-12 and 2020-22) and who had no missing information as it was a complete case analysis.
+ A univariate analysis was first performed prior to a stepwise multivariate logistic model.
 * Exposure Variables:
+ Only using the third cohort, I chose, regrouped and created the exposure variables for the project along with the covariates.
 * Outcome Variables
+ Only using questions from the PHQ-9 (Patient Health Questionnaire) in the fourth cohort and creating a new variable to determine if participants had (or not) depression after a cut-off of 10.
+* APCAPS Data Procesing Package:
+ This package was created specfically for this project but it can also be used for managing other projects using apcaps datasets.
+It can be used to build data pipleines for other apcaps projects.

 ## Prerequisites
 To run the projects the following libraries are required: